1st YEAR (Programme Phase)

-The teaching of fundamentals (visual arts and plastic arts) - in which a large part is given to drawing - goes hand in hand with a first approach to scenography.
-During the workshop devoted to large-format painting and the seminars and studios for initiation to scenography, students are confronted with the dimensions of the stage, assimilate the theoretical bases of its evolution through the centuries and experience the body in space.
-The achievements of the training are made visible during the semester assessments and continuous controls, during which the students present their work.
-The quality of the achievements, the relevance and the originality of the treatment of the subjects are evaluated and placed in the field of art.
-At the end of the year, L’Écrit 1
+The teaching of the fundamentals (visual arts and plastic arts) - in which drawing plays a major role - is combined with a first approach to scenography.
+During the workshop on large-scale painting and the seminars and studios on stage design, the students are confronted with the dimensions of the stage, assimilate the theoretical bases of its evolution through the centuries and experience the body in space.

 *The first year cannot be repeated.